Frequently Asked Coffee Questions

 Old Chicago Coffee is a roasting company, not a coffee shop.
 We sell coffee in bean and ground form to coffee shops, restaurants and grocery stores but we do not currently offer cups of coffee in our own coffee shop or cafe.
-If you order coffee from our online shop you can expect to receive it very quick since we ship our coffee direct from our warehouse in the Chicagoland area every business day, out of Orland Park.
+If you order coffee from our online shop you can expect to receive it very quick since we ship our coffee direct from our warehouse just Southwest of Chicago, every business day, out of Orland Park.

 I have had your coffee and the beans are to die for.
 Can I buy a bulk amount for home roasting?

 We now offer green coffee beans in 2.5 pound packages.
 Our coffee sells too fast so we only offer beans in small amounts.
 Ten bag case pricing on roasted and green coffee beans is also available, contact us for details.

 I want to offer your coffee as favors for a party.
 Can I buy mini coffee bags?

 Yes, we can help you with that.
 Contact us for information.